Video is one of the most engaging forms of media according to customers. Learn how to utilize its power and work it into your SMS marketing strategy.

 Check out their Youtube channel for some inspiration.
 Whether it’s shining a light on company culture, or showing customers unique ways to use their products, Newell has mastered the art of video.

-Learn How to Send Videos via Text Two Ways
+How to Send or Attach Videos in a Text Message

 There are two ways to send a text message: via SMS or MMS.
 SMS is a traditional text message built to support words and links.
 MMS on the other hand was developed to send rich media like photos and videos.
 While both are capable of sending video files, they’ll show up a little differently depending on how you send them.
 But more on that in a moment.